- How to Control Household Pests

 Big Deep Home Made Mouse Traps

-Make a deep well trap (sort of like a bear trap or jungle pit tiger trap) from a tall round plastic trash.
+It's easy to ,ake a deep well trap (sort of like a bear trap or jungle pit tiger trap) from a tall round plastic trash.

 Use a round plastic trash can that's 18 or more inches deep.